-of the Costa Rica Rift, remains our only complete section of in situ upper crust and the only hole to penetrate the extrusive lavas and most of the way through the sheeted dike complex.
+Drilling a complete crustal section has always been a major goal of deep ocean drilling (Shor, 1985), but this has been impeded by technical difficulties and the time investments required (Table T1; Figs. F1, F2).
+The distribution of drill holes into in situ basement formed at mid-ocean ridges is described in detail in the next section, but the present sparse sampling is instantly striking.
+Hole 504B, on the southern flank of the Costa Rica Rift, remains our only complete section of in situ upper crust and the only hole to penetrate the extrusive lavas and most of the way through the sheeted dike complex.
 The dike/gabbro boundary has never been drilled, and the nature of the plutonic rocks directly underlying the sheeted dike complex has never been established.
-There are few significant penetrations (>100 m) of crust generated at fast or superfast spreading ridges and, before Leg 206, only one of those (Hole 1224F) in relatively young ocean crust (<50 Ma) (Table T1).
+There are few significant penetrations (>100 m) of crust generated at fast or superfast spreading ridges and, before Leg 206, only one (Hole 1224F) in relatively young ocean crust (<50 Ma) (Table T1).
 Our poor sampling of ocean crust at different spreading rates and crustal ages and the absence of information on crustal variability compromises our ability to extrapolate observations from specific sites to global descriptions of the magmatic accretion processes and hydrothermal exchange in the ocean crust.

-Summary of In Situ Basement Drilling during DSDP and ODP: 1968-2003
+Summary of In Situ Basement Drilling by DSDP and ODP: 1968-2003